seng637-winter-2022/seng637-a1-preethamsai696/README.md

 Backlog Excel Sheet is named as 'Group 17 - SENG 637 - Assignment 1 - Backlog File'

-Lab report in pdf format is named as 'Group 17 - SENG 637 - Assignment 1 - Lab Report'
+Lab report in pdf format is named as 'Group 17 - SENG 637 - Assignment 1 - Lab Report.pdf'